turingschool/curriculum/tutorials/debugging/outputting_text.markdown

 ### Using Warn

 Looking at the server log gave lots of great info, but it doesn't help with inspecting the values of variables or instructions.
 For that job, use the `warn` method of Ruby's `Kernel` object.
-Here's how I might insert it into the `create` action used above:
+Here's how you might insert it into the `create` action used above:

 ```ruby
 def create